 “Why do we see Elasticsearch leaks all the time?”

-The problem are internal services unknowingly exposed to the internet.
-This isn’t unique to Elasticsearch.
-Other examples are exposed IP cameras (see “Christmas holidays: more exposed IP cameras will go online within the next few days” and “Hi, I’m your insecure IP camera, broadcasting your life 24/7”), PLCs in industrial environments, and office printers.
-Regularly scan your own public and private IP address ranges to detect open ports and services, and apply common security practices.
-Never just assume something is configured – actually check and document it.
+Internal services unknowingly exposed to the internet are the problem.
+Elasticsearch is only one example.
+There are also exposed IP cameras, PLCs in industrial environments, and office printers.
+Regularly scan your public and private IP address ranges to detect open ports and services and apply usual security practices.
+Never just assume something is configured – check and document it.

 “Which cloud storage provider do you recommend?”